What is Safe Zone?

 Please refer registration issues, special accommodations, and any questions to the Graduate Assistant for Ally Development with the Office of LGBTQ Affairs, Michael Woodward.
 Michael can easily be reached by email: firstname.lastname@example.org phone: (520) 626-1996.

-To request trainings specifically for your department, group, or student organization please fill out the Safe Zone Special Request Form and return it to the Graduate Assistant by email.
+To request trainings specifically for your department, group, or student organization please fill out the Safe Zone Special Request Form.